 Most agile methodologies and frameworks focus heavily on process and then there are of course the “fluffy” softer values that we should aspire to.
 Implementing an agile process alone will definitely get you some improvements.
 Implementing only an agile process will not solve all your problems.

 So implementing an agile process will not make you agile.
 You need to focus on so much more to get this to work.

 We focus on all things that affect your organisation: culture, values, incentives, technical constraints and use agile as a way to manage your processes.
 You will often find that there are lots of other things that prohibits your ability to become agile.

 We help you to identify all of them.
 What you decide to tackle is up to you.

 … And team structures to support this

 Agile frameworks hardly specify anything around management.
 And why?
 As this is against the principle of self-organisation.
 The reality is that no organisation is self-organised and on your journey to achieve this goal you need to put the safety nets in place to guarantee your organisations profitability.
 Unless your organisation is 100% self-organised you will still need managers.
 In large organisations, due to the mere size of the organisation, certain management structures are still needed.
 So what is the job of management in agile?
 To manage inefficiencies and get people to take responsibility.
 If we had no inefficiencies in organisations, then only will we not need managers.

 We assist you to align your organisational structure and team construction with agile and you will follow a long-term plan to achieve this.

-Optimisation over agile
+Optimisation and delivery over agile

 As the hardest part to change is the organisational culture and dynamics, you need to be committed to changing your organisational culture if you are serious about implementing agile.
 If you are not prepared to do this, then do not attempt to implement agile as all you will be able to achieve is using a different process or way to manage things.
 Changing your culture will mean developing your people on a personal growth level.
 From CEO level down.